Firesphere/silverstripe-solr-search/docs/03-Usage.md

   uri: 'https://mydomain.com'
 ```

-#### Defining amount of CPU cores
+#### Defining the number of CPU cores

-If your server has multiple CPU cores available, you can define the amount of cores in the config.
+If your server has multiple CPU cores available, you can define the number of cores in the config.
 During indexing, this means that each core gets to do an indexing of a group.
-The advantage is that it takes all cores available, speeding up the indexing process by the amount of cores available.
+The advantage is that it takes all cores available, speeding up the indexing process by the number of cores available.

-Because the amount of cores can not be determined programmatically, due to access control, you will have to define the amount of cores available manually.
+Because the number of cores can not be determined programmatically, due to access control, you will have to define
+the number of cores available manually.

 **NOTE**

-Given the current situation in server-land, the default amount of cores is 2.
+Given the current situation in server-land, the default number of cores is 2.
 This should work fine for
 most situations, even if you only have one core available.
 If you have more cores, you can make this
 number larger, of course.